recsyschallenge/2016/README.md

 RecSys Challenge 2016
 =====================

+**_Notice: this is a preliminary description.
+Details will follow soon._**

-About: Job Recommendations (preliminary description)
+About: Job Recommendations
 --------------------------

 **In short:** given a XING user, the goal is to predict those job postings that a user will click on.